jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [persuasion, modelling]
 stakeholder_ids: [developers, equator]
 stage: dissemination
+idea_count: 5
 ---

 Testimonials can be short quotes or longer case studies.
 They could come from:

-* researchers who have had positive experiences using RGs, including researchers that were nervous about transparency,
+* researchers who have had positive experiences using reporting guidelines, including researchers that were nervous about transparency,
 * decision makers (e.g., editors/grant managers) that value good reporting and/or check for reporting as part of their evaluation,
-* peer reviewers that use RGs to check for good reporting,
+* peer reviewers that use reporting guidelines to check for good reporting,
 * patients who are affected by research waste,
 * and researchers who need to understand, synthesise, or apply research articles.